Fire Prevention By-law 35/2017

 - Removal of the fee schedule from the By-law.

-- The new By-law bans the use and release of sky lanterns within city limits due to the hazards these lanterns create when released in highly populated areas.
+- The By-law bans the use and release of sky lanterns within city limits due to the hazards these lanterns create when released in highly populated areas.

-- The new By-law is also prohibiting the installation of storage lockers in existing parking garages of multi-family dwellings (apartment blocks or condominium blocks) unless a storage space was part of the original design of the building.
+- The By-law is also prohibiting the installation of storage lockers in existing parking garages of multi-family dwellings (apartment blocks or condominium blocks) unless a storage space was part of the original design of the building.

 - Fire Prevention will require a stamped professional engineer's report assessing the use of the occupancy for code requirements and for the effectiveness of the sprinkler system if lockers were installed.

-- The new By-law allows the Director of Fire Prevention to change the duration of a service person's licence to reflect the provincial licence duration.
+- The By-law allows the Director of Fire Prevention to change the duration of a service person's licence to reflect the provincial licence duration.

 - Label requirements include the requirement for the "deficiencies corrected" label to be printed in red ink to contrast with the rest of the label contents.

-- The new By-law includes an offense for tampering with, damaging, destroying, disconnecting or removing any part of a fire protection system in a building.
+- The By-law includes an offense for tampering with, damaging, destroying, disconnecting or removing any part of a fire protection system in a building.

 - Technical updates to Schedule C which include updates to referenced code articles and additional requirements for annual inspections of partial fire-service elevators in residential buildings exceeding six (6) stories that have been upgraded as per the Residential Fire Upgrading By-law 4304/86.